 If your loved one has limited mobility, you may need to make modifications to your home, said James Colozzo, author of “You Got To Do What You Got To Do,” a book about the care of elderly parents.
 Be sure to budget for any expenses you may incur.

 Many homes have narrow hallways and don’t easily accommodate persons who use walkers or wheelchairs, he noted.
 A ramp might need to be built to make your home accessible.
 New flooring also could be required to eliminate slipping or tripping hazards.
+Grab bars should be installed in the main bathroom they will be using to make showering and going to the bathroom easier.

 3. Does Your Loved One Want to Live With You?